 We hold large amounts of personal data in order to employ staff and commission appropriate care for the population of Cornwall and the Isles of Scilly.

-If you would like to know more about the information we hold or how we protect the personal information we process please see our information governance pages.
+If you would like to know more about the information we hold or how we protect the personal information we process visit our information governance pages.
 This includes information on our data protection officer and how to contact them.

 You can also request copies of your personal data through our subject access request process.